DSimonne/gwaihir/README.md

 * p9_3.8_dev : optimised for BCDI, gwaihir and PyNX, development version
 * p9_3.8_stable : optimised for BCDI, gwaihir and PyNX, stable version
 * p9.pynx-devel : fonctionne pour pynx, frequently updated : `source /sware/exp/pynx/devel.p9/bin/activate`
-* p9.pynx-gap : ?

-You are not allowed to modify these environments but you should link a kernel if you wish them in jupyter.
+You are not allowed to modify these environments but you should link a kernel if you wish to use them in jupyter.

 To do so:
 * `source_p9`